Emergency Travel Heath Insurance for US Citizens

 Send your travel dates, destinations, ages, and activity profile and we’ll point you to a plan structure that avoids common gaps.

-Emergency travel health insurance is a strong fit for U.S. citizens traveling abroad for leisure, business, study abroad programs, visiting family, mission trips, cruises, or itineraries that include remote or higher-risk regions.
-It is also a smart fit for travelers whose domestic plans have limited overseas benefits, high out-of-network exposure, no evacuation coverage, or reimbursement rules that make overseas care difficult to manage.
+Emergency travel health insurance is appropriate for U.S. citizens traveling internationally for any purpose — leisure travel, business trips, study abroad programs, visiting family residing overseas, mission and volunteer trips, cruises that include international ports of call, or itineraries that include remote or higher-risk regions.
+It is particularly important for travelers whose domestic health plans have limited or no overseas benefits, high out-of-network cost-sharing that would apply to foreign providers, no emergency evacuation coverage, or reimbursement-only structures that require paying large sums upfront and then submitting claims — a process that can be logistically complex and financially stressful during a medical event.

 Not Sure What Limits to Choose?

-Tell us where you’re going and how long you’ll be abroad, and we’ll recommend a sensible coverage range.
+Tell us where you’re going and how long you’ll be abroad, and we’ll recommend a sensible coverage range for your specific trip.

-We can confirm evacuation rules, activity coverage, and documentation so your group is aligned on dates and benefits.
+We can confirm evacuation rules, activity coverage, and documentation requirements so your group is aligned on dates and benefits before departure.

 Related Travel Medical Pages